John Finnegan (The Bold and the Beautiful): Characterization

 Novlan emphasizes that Finn "really does have other people's best interests in mind, although that can sometimes get cloudy."
 Alternatively, Novlan indicates that "being a doctor, Finn is obviously very patient.
 He's pretty black and white and analytical."
 Novlan accentuates and underlines that Finn "has been able to kind of change the perspective of a lot of the other characters that have been in these storylines for a while now and there's a fresh face to deal with.
 Maybe he doesn't have all the knowledge of the past but sees the situation for what it is in the moment and I think that's really refreshing for the B&B fans."
 Janet Di Lauro from Soap Hub characterizes Finn as "kind and caring, smart and savvy; the type of man worthy of the Forrester fashion heiress."
 Novlan states, "for Finn, one of his values is having faith in people."

-In 2022, Adam-Michael James of SoapCentral wrote that Finn became the "Most Rejuvenated Character" of the show, noting that "something new emerged [...] when he woke up from his Sheila-inflicted coma."
+In December 2022, Adam-Michael James of SoapCentral wrote that Finn became the "Most Rejuvenated Character" of the show, noting that "something new emerged [...] when he woke up from his Sheila-inflicted coma."
 James continued that when Finn "realized the level of his mama's crazy", he was able to "matched wits with her, occasionally even getting the upper hand."
 When Finn uncovered that Sheila had faked her own death, James noted that Finn "traded his stethoscope for a detective pipe", which permitted for the addition of an "interesting" layer to the character.

+In an October 2023 interview with Soap Opera Digest, Novlan expresses that Finn "is a good man.
+He is a good husband and father.
+He is a dedicated doctor." when being asked "What is your favorite thing about playing Finn?"
+In spite of the horrid acts committed against him by Sheila when she went under cardiac arrest at his hospital, Novlan notes that "he always tries to do what is right, even when it came to saving Sheila’s life."